sindhu-sp/COVID-Tracker/README.md

 ## Challenges:
 * Initially the project was designed for the user who wish to travel to a destination and wanting to know about the places of interested the covid restrictions in that destinations, we werent able to find a feasible endpoint.
-* Getting an interactive map to work and integrating with the individual modules of the project
+* Getting an interactive map to work and integrating with the individual modules of the project.
 * Time constraint

 ## Future Enhancements